 - Flexible remote work culture (even when we’re not in a pandemic).

 Executive Editor, The Wichita Beacon

-The Role: The Executive Editor, based in the Wichita metro, will build and scale the newsroom.
+The Executive Editor, based in the Wichita metro, will build and scale the newsroom.
 You will oversee daily editorial functions of the newsroom, including working with reporters and editors to identify and deploy community-driven projects and services.
 You will lead the charge in making The Wichita Beacon’s journalism worthy of support from its audience and make a case for local funding.
 You’ll work in close partnership with The Beacon’s Executive Director, who leads development, HR, finance and marketing, and The Beacon’s Founder & Publisher, Kelsey Ryan, who leads editorial, product and audience strategy for the network.

 Freelance writers and photographers